cst8117/profile-card-final/README.md

-# profile-card
+# Profile Card

-This repository contains the starter file for the Profile Card project
+## Objective
+Use CSS to style the provided HTML for a Profile Card.